auriq/ESSDBConnect/mongodb/README.md

 		$ bin/logstash-plugin install logstash-output-jdbc

-* mysql
+* mongodb

+	Please refere to the mongodb's official site as [this](https://docs.mongodb.com/v3.0/tutorial/install-mongodb-on-amazon/), but briefly speaking,

+	1. configure yum
+	1. install mongodb

-		$ sudo yum -y install mysql-server
+		`$ sudo yum install -y mongodb-org`

-		$ sudo service mysqld start # start mysql server
-		$ sudo chkconfig mysqld on # if you want to make mysql server always start when your machine reboot.
+	1. start mongodb

+		`$ sudo service mongod start`

 ---

 ## How to run sample shells

-* to-mysql.sh
+* to-mongodb.sh

-	This sample will create category, db schema and stream category data into the mysql table.
+	This sample will create category and stream it into the mongodb table.

-		$ sh to-mysql.sh
+		$ sh to-mongodb.sh

-* from-mysql.sh
+* from-mongodb.sh

-	This sample will pull data from mysql that is stored by "to-mysql.sh" and pipe it to aq commands.
+	This sample will pull data from mongodb that is stored by "to-mongodb.sh" and pipe it to aq commands.

-		$ sh from-mysql.sh
+		$ sh from-mongodb.sh